Pocket/data-flows/README.md

 - Sentry integration
 - Switch to the [LocalDaskExecutor](https://docs.prefect.io/api/latest/executors.html#localdaskexecutor) to allow tasks to be executed in parallel

+## Lessons Learned

+- Prefect works well with long running tasks.
+When flow execution duration is not a concern, its generally better to build simpler flows that take longer than invest developer time to build more efficient but more complex flows.
+- When working with large data files.
+Queue them to disk and process in chunks or streams.
+- Smaller source files are easier to work with than large source files.
+Large source files require downloading to disk and then chunking.
+Small source files can be downloaded entirely to memory and directly to data frames.
+- File transfer between a 4 VCPU ECS task and S3 is fast.
+Defining flow worker thread counts to be greater than the VCPU count only provides minimal gains.

 ## References
 - Experimental cloud account: https://cloud.prefect.io/mathijs-getpocket-com-s-account
 - Running Prefect locally